 You can give them access to your program by adding them as a collaborator.
 They will then be able to view information about the program and can edit the program with your permission.
 They will also have an option to “preview” the program, which will allow them to try the program without their data being recorded.
 For more information about giving access, see the section on adding collaborators.

-You can give users the “run” link, then change their data on the data page to reflect a “preview” not actual data.
+You can give users the “run” link, then change their data on the data page to reflect a “preview,” not actual data.
 For more information on this, see the section about the data page.

 You can give them the “run” link, after first changing the word “run” to “preview” at the end of the link.